basiliscos/dot-files/articles/rotor-v0.20.md

-The situation with supervising is slightly better with [sobjectizer](https://github.com/Stiffstream/sobjectizer), as it provides entity named `cooperation`, which has elemental supervising capabilities, such as syncrhonized actors startup (shutdown): either all actors, belonging to the same `cooperation`, do all start or no actor starts; and, similar, if an actor from `cooperation` stops, all actors on the same cooperation stop.
+The situation with supervising is slightly better with [sobjectizer](https://github.com/Stiffstream/sobjectizer), as it provides entity named `cooperation`, which has elemental supervising capabilities, such as synchronized actors startup (shutdown): either all actors, belonging to the same `cooperation`, do all start or no actor starts; and, similar, if an actor from `cooperation` stops, all actors on the same cooperation stop.
 It should be noted, that `cooperation` class is completely belongs